Skip to Main Content

 After completing an undergraduate degree in Computing Science at the University of Alberta, Dr. Hampson did her graduate work in Boston University's Department of Cognitive and Neural Systems, a department focused on computational neural network models of brain systems.
 She came to Yale as a postdoc to pursue her interests in human functional neuroimaging.
 During her postdoc, Dr. Hampson conducted some of the earliest studies of resting-state functional connectivity, validating the technique and relating resting-state functional connectivity measures to behavioral variables.
 Later, she turned her focus to using real-time fMRI neurofeedback for training people to control their brain activity patterns.
 She is interested in novel functional neuroimaging techniques and psychiatric applications of these techniques.

 Dr. Landeros-Weisenberger graduated medicine from La Salle University in Mexico City, Mexico; and did her training in Psychiatry at the Hospital Espanol and the Universidad Nacional Autonoma de Mexico (UNAM) in the same city.
 After graduating, she came to Yale University through the American Psychiatric Association (APA) Minority Training grant (PMRTP) to do her research fellowship under the mentorship of Dr. James F. Leckman at the Yale Child Study Center; focusing on novel evidence-based psychotherapeutic interventions for mental disorders cross the lifespan.
 She has expertise in assessment of mood disorders, Tourette syndrome, obsessive compulsive disorder, trichotillomania and anxiety disorders, among others.
 She also has expertise conducting and implementing clinical trials in these same conditions both with industry and NIH.
 She enjoys teaching medical students in these disorders and training them in evidence-based techniques.
 She currently serves as a Co-chair of the Pediatric Protocol Review Committee (PPRC) and is a member of the executive committee for the dean's Faculty Advisory Council (FAC)and is a member of the Associate Research Scientist (ARS) and DEI subcommittees.
-She is a member of the Yale Human Investigation Committee 4-B. She is a mother of three and is constantly searching for the ever-elusive work-life balance.
+She is a member of the Yale Human Investigation Committee 4-B and an elected voting member for the EPCC.
+She is a mother of three and is constantly searching for the ever-elusive work-life balance.

 • Neison Harris Professor in the Child Study Center and Professor of Pediatrics; Affiliated Faculty, Yale Institute for Global Health